|

 imbalance in contributions of the two surfaces caused by meniscus'

-thickness (it also affects meniscus' coma, but in a lesser degree, due
+thickness (it also affects meniscus' coma, but to a lesser degree, due

 to it changing with the angle, not the square of it).
 Astigmatism added due to